Great Ayton Dramatic Society

 Cast members from left to right: Avril and Julie

 GADS have pulled it off again!
-Their latest production of 'Agatha Crusty and the Village Hall Murders' went down a storm!
+Their production of 'Agatha Crusty and the Village Hall Murders' went down a storm!

 "It was a laugh a minute comedy, who-dunnit scenario, full of wonderful play-on-words and a few double entrendres to boot!" - Visit Great Ayton - read full article here